 Romance and sentimentality too aim to replace the actual present with the symbols of a comfortable if imaginary past; it’s a drug that offers an easy route to supposed happiness.

 There’s no need for westerners to shave their heads, chant mantras, wear saffron robes or any of that nonsense; these are markers of the unserious, those who’ve colossally missed the point.
 Even for those brought up in the Buddhist culture, it must be that any wisdom gained is despite this uniformity and not because of it.
 Orthodoxy and insight are inherently opposing processes.

 There are still aspects of this culture to admire if not fawn over.
 Regardless of the shaky theory one has to respect the thousands of hours spent as practitioners and the superhuman ability to suffer.
 Unlike most of us they do actually get out into the landscape of the mind to explore even if the maps they use are dubious.

 Pseudo “holy” texts are useless as guides.
 Any intelligent conscious human already knows the basic truths of life and what has to be done but as with healthy eating just can’t turn theory into practice.
 We are dilettantes who only play at self-discovery and change, pretenders who take the easy option every time.
 It’s by our own free will that we muffle ourselves.

-I’ve practiced Hatha yoga all my adult life and extol its physical effects on posture, muscle tone and deeper breath.
-Any search for “deeper” psychological or “spiritual” meaning from it however – though it offers analogies for the mind – has a limited payoff.
+I’ve practiced Hatha yoga all my adult life and extol its physical effects on posture, muscle tone and breath but any search for “deeper” psychological or “spiritual” meaning – though it offers analogies for the mind – has a limited payoff.

 In attempting to change only the outward behavior of an otherwise continuous self we set ourselves up for failure.
-Like someone trying to cross a powerful river while weighed down with family heirlooms we awkwardly span two worlds.
+Like someone trying to cross a powerful river to a new country while weighed down with family heirlooms we awkwardly span two worlds.
 True and lasting transformation is only possible when we leap fully over to the other side, holding on to nothing from before.